minhsangdotcom/specification-pattern/README.md

 This package defines the **core specification model**, expression metadata, and cache metadata types

 > ⚠️ This package does **NOT** include an evaluator.
-> The EF Core-enabled evaluator lives in a separate package (e.g., `TranMinhSang.Specification.EFCore`).
+> The EF Core-enabled evaluator lives in a separate package (e.g., `TranMinhSang.Specification.EntityFrameworkCore`).

 # Install